Laboratory and field testing of a residential heat pump retrofit for a DC solar nanogrid: System-level nanogrid modeling

 \subsection{AC and DC nanogrid configurations}

 Figure \ref{fig:nanogrid-configs} shows the three nanogrid configurations modeled here.
-The first (left) configuration is a typical AC nanogrid that includes PV and battery inverters, a conventional AC bus, and a heat pump.
+The first (left) configuration is a typical AC nanogrid that includes PV and battery, a conventional AC bus, and a heat pump.
+The battery and PV interface with the AC bus through inverters.
 The heat pump internally rectifies the 60 Hz AC from the bus, then inverts the DC to variable-frequency AC so that the AC motor can drive the compressor at a desired speed.
 This heat pump configuration represents the hardware that was field-tested at the DC Nanogrid House.
-The second (center) configuration is similar to the first, but the PV, battery, and heat pump connect on a DC bus.
+The second (center) configuration is similar to the first, but the PV, battery, and heat pump connect on a 350 V DC bus, each through their own DC-DC converter.
+The PV DC-DC converter implements maximum power-point tracking, stepping down the peak 600 V DC { PV input voltage} to 350 V DC.
+The battery converter implements charge control.
 At the heat pump, the DC power bypasses the rectifier and feeds into the same internal inverter depicted in the left configuration.
 The third (right) configuration is similar to the second, but the heat pump's AC motor is replaced by a DC motor that connects directly to the DC bus.
 The nanogrid configurations in Figure \ref{fig:nanogrid-configs} are based in part on \cite{vossos-2017-DC-appliances}.
 Converter efficiencies are modeled using the part-load curves illustrated in Figure \ref{fig:efficiencies}.
 The peak of each converter's part-load curve was tuned to a value obtained from a manufacturer specification sheet for a representative converter of the same type and cross-checked against the converters used in the real nanogrid.
 Table \ref{ta:conversion-eff} shows the peak efficiency for each converter.